Getting your visa

 - Use the F-1 to study full-time at the ELI.

-- Full-time at the ELI equals 18 hours per week (typically 4 classes)
+- Full-time at the ELI equals 18 hours per week (typically 4 classes in NYC and 5 in Westchester)

 Become a full-time student at the English Language Institute by applying for the Form I-20.
 View the ELI Application instructions.

-- Use the B-2, B-1, or Visa Waiver to travel in the U.S. and register for a part-time study or a short term course at the ELI (3 classes per session, two sessions maximum)
+- Use the B-2, B-1, or Visa Waiver to travel in the U.S. and register for part-time study or a short-term course at the ELI (3 classes per session in NYC or 4 classes per session in Westchester, two sessions maximum)

-- Do not use these visas or a visa waiver to become a full-time student at the ELI.
+- You cannot use these visas or a visa waiver to become a full-time student at the ELI.

-These students may register for 3 classes maximum for 14 weeks in the ELI.
-If you are staying longer you will need to apply for a Form I-20 and attend an F-1 Visa Interview to obtain an F-1 Student Visa in your home country.
+- If you wish to stay longer than 2 sessions, or study 18 or more hours/ week, you will need to apply for a Form I-20 and attend an F-1 Visa Interview to obtain an F-1 Student Visa in your home country.

 Other Common Visas/Waivers Information for studying at the ELI at Pace Universtiy